nortikin/sverchok/docs/nodes/modifier_make/dual_mesh.rst

 - **Vertices**.
 Vertices of the dual mesh.
 - **Edges**.
 Edges of the dual mesh.
 - **Polygons**.
 Faces of the dual mesh.
-- **Edges Mask as Boundaries**.
-Process Manifold/Non manifold edges as Boundary Edge (For the first level only.
-For Levels 2,3 and so on this mask will be skipped).
 - **Levels**.
 Repeat Levels input.
 For your convinience to use it as a Number node.

 Examples of Usage